-13. Payments
+14. Payments

 a.
 Unless otherwise specified in the award, the awardee shall receive payments through electronic fund transfers by the Automated Clearing House Payment System.
 An awardee should request payments in amounts necessary to meet their current needs, pursuant to the procedures contained in 31 CFR Part 205.
 Requests must be made electronically via NSF's FastLane Cash Request System or the Department of the Treasury's ASAP system (Automated Standard Application for Payments).
-An awardee may contact the Division of Financial Management at (703) 292-8280 for information on using the FastLane Cash Request System.
 The awardee agrees to comply with all applicable Treasury regulations and National Science Foundation implementing and reporting procedures, which are outlined in GPM Chapter IV.